Independence Park (Jamaica)

-Independence Park is a sports and cultural complex in Kingston, Jamaica built for the 1966 British Empire and Commonwealth Games.
+Independence Park (often called "The Office") is a sports and cultural complex in Kingston, Jamaica built for the 1966 British Empire and Commonwealth Games.
 It houses a variety of sports facilities.
 A statue of Bob Marley marks the entrance to the site.
-The main sports venue at the complex is the National Stadium.
+The main sports venue at the complex is the National Stadium, a term which is colloquially used to refer to the entire complex.

 The National Stadium

 The National Stadium is primarily used for football (being the home field of the Jamaica Football Federation) but is also considered the apex of Athletic competition in the West Indies being home to Jamaica's national athletic team for the Olympic Games and Commonwealth Games.

 It was built for the 1962 Central American and Caribbean Games, for which it was the main stadium hosting the opening and closing ceremonies, track and field and cycling events.
 It was also home to the 1966 British Empire and Commonwealth Games.
 It holds 35,000 people.

 On March 13, 2025, former FC Barcelona player Lionel Messi of Inter Miami CF visited Jamaica for the CONCACAF Champions Cup against Cavalier.